 Gabor Maté says: “trauma, from the Greek for “wound,” is not what happens to you; it is what happens inside you as a result of what happens to you … It is not the blow on the head, but the concussion I get.”
 That, he says, is the good news.

 On Thursday 18th April 2024 my mother had a brain bleed on the pons area of the brain.
-She is in end-of-life care, and was given a few hours or days at the most.
-She has lost her use of the right side of the body, her speech is gone, she appears blinded and is literally stuck in a supine lying pose.
-The saline drip did not work as her organs are not working optimally to pump everything around.
+She was in end-of-life care, and was given a few hours or days at the most.
+She had lost the use of the right side of the body, her speech had gone, she appeared blinded and was literally stuck in a supine lying pose.
+The saline drip did not work as her organs were not working optimally to pump everything around.

 My stress load was through the roof, there was no way I could do my dead lifts or any working out at the gym.
 Instead, I did what’s called ‘working in’ (Paul Chek), slow moves with no start or finish which will gently energise and regulate my central nervous system.
 Gentle swimming and walking in the swimming pool.
 This, with a strict nutrient dense diet and some yoga, helped me feel back to my normal self six days on, even with the thoughts of what and when the inevitable occurs.
 You see we need to love and care for ourselves before we care for others.